Skip to main content

 ThermoWorks is the brand that professional kitchens and competition pitmasters use for instant-read thermometers.
 Their products are accurate and built to last under daily use.
 The ThermoPop 2 is their mid-tier model, a meaningful step below the Thermapen ONE in speed and case quality, but fundamentally better than anything else at this price from a generic brand.

-For Father's Day, pair it with a bag of Meat Church Holy Gospel rub ($14) for a sub-$50 combination gift that covers two immediate gaps: knowing when food is actually done, and seasoning that makes it taste as good as possible.
+For Father's Day, pair it with a bag of Meat Church Holy Gospel rub for an inexpensive combination gift that covers two immediate gaps: knowing when food is actually done, and seasoning that makes it taste as good as possible.

 ThermoWorks